nickjj/ansible-playbooks/README.md

 ## What is ansible-playbooks?

-It is a set of [ansible](http://www.ansible.com/home) playbooks showing you how to assemble certain application stacks by providing full end-to-end solutions.
+It is a set of [ansible](http://www.ansible.com/home) playbooks showing you how to create certain full server stacks.

 ## Usage instructions